-Last stop on our winter trip, Prague was what we can call a beautiful ending!
-We will come back in a next article on our must-see things in Prague (we spent 10 days there, so we will clearly have plenty of addresses for you), but before that, I wanted to offer you a little tour a little different from the city: a city walk!
+Last stop on our winter trip, Czech Republic was what we can call a beautiful ending!
+We spent 10 days there, so there’s a list of our must-see things in Prague and we offer you a little tour a little different from the city: a city walk!

 If you read us from time to time you will probably have already noticed that hiking is our passion!
 And believe me, just because you visit a city doesn’t mean you can’t go hiking!
 For our part, we often tend to visit the cities almost exclusively on foot, so we can already count it as hiking.
 But for Prague we have two real urban hiking routes to offer you!